-We've put together this list of virtual resources, offered by Melbourne and Victoria's top attractions.
+We've put together a list of virtual resources offered by Melbourne and Victoria's top attractions.
 Listen to radio shows, watch live-streaming webcams, play amazing games and explore galleries and theatres through virtual tours.

 Some of these activities can be done on short walks around your neighbourhood, in your own backyard, or within the comfort of your home.
 Start a new virtual adventure and bookmark these places to visit in real life, when the time is right.

 1. Create your own stop motion animation film (ages 5+)

 The free Tromaramix app will keep the kids occupied with the wonders of stop-motion animation film.
 Produced by the National Gallery of Victoria in collaboration with Indonesian art collective Tromarama, it leads amateur creators step-by-step through the process of developing their own animation masterpiece.
 Family and friends can join in the fun, as these short films are easy to share online.

 2. Take a virtual tour of the Melbourne Museum (ages 8+)

 If you can't explore the museum in person, take a virtual spin around the museum's collections at home instead.
 Walk with dinosaurs, tour the first nations Bunjilaka Cultural Centre or deep-dive into the museum's jam-packed YouTube channel.
 Most exhibition resources can be found online and come with specialised videos, worksheets and fact archives for hours of learning and entertainment.

 3. Tune in to the Fact Detectives radio show (ages 7+)

 This fun-filled radio show is hosted by two inquisitive young folks who seek answers to many of life's greatest questions: Did monster kangaroos once roam the land?
 Do killer butterflies exist?
 And, what happens to the contents of a toilet when you press the flush button?
 Pick a highlight from their archives or tune in fortnightly for the live shows.